Search This Blog

 Importance of Domain Knowledge for Project Manager Excellence

-But, how prepared are the project managers in specific domain knowledge areas?
+But how prepared are the project managers in specific domain knowledge areas?
 Let us be clear.
 I am not talking about technology skills, such as understanding programming or IP address configuration.
-But, shouldn’t an IT Project Manger understand to differentiate whether an IP address is internal or external facing?
+And shouldn’t an IT Project Manager understand to differentiate whether an IP address is internal or external facing?
 Before answering that question, think if NASA can hire a project manager who doesn’t understand the various contracting requirements to work with federal agencies and contractors?
-A recent job requirements for a project manager asked for knowledge of image processing and remote sensing requirements.
-Requirements for another chemical project manager asked for chemical manufacturing process and drafting requirements.
-What are the signals from the market then?

-Specifically in the growing agile projects where projects are not fully defined, isn’t having this domain knowledge really helpful to identify risks early, facilitate negotiating for what stories are going to add value to the customer, and establish trust in a self-organized team?
+Specifically in the growing agile projects where projects are not fully defined, isn’t having this domain knowledge helpful to identify risks early, facilitate negotiating for what stories are going to add value to the customer, and establish trust in a self-organized team?

 1 comment: